Watching an evening baseball game, Tom Sox of Charlottesville

 Encourage kids to count how many murals they find or bring along a sketchbook to draw their favorites.
 This is a great way to explore Charlottesville while appreciating its local art scene—without spending a dime!

-3. Take a Kid-Friendly Hike near Charlottesville
+3. Take a Kid-Friendly Hike Near Charlottesville

 Hiking is a great free activity that lets kids burn off energy while exploring the beautiful Blue Ridge Mountain region.
 Charlottesville and the surrounding area have plenty of easy, family-friendly trails perfect for all ages.
 Add a picnic and you’ll have a full day of free fun for the whole family!